tarolangner/ukb_mimir/README.md

 1) *What does it do?*

-By deploying the PyTorch code of this repository, a wide range of metadata and emulated measurements can be inferred from one or more DICOM files with MRI data of the neck-to-knee body MRI imaging protocol as used by UK Biobank.
+This PyTorch implementation can be applied to neck-to-knee body MRI of UK Biobank to estimate and emulate a wide range of measurements.
 Note that this experimental software is used at your own risk, is provided with no guarantees of anything, and is not a certified medical diagnostic tool.

 2) *Which properties can the inference predict?*

 This inference engine can estimate sex, age, height, weight and several emulated measurements together with confidence intervals.
-Find a full list of regression targets and results of 10-fold cross-validation here (TODO: LINK).
+Find a full list of regression targets and results of 10-fold cross-validation [here](https://github.com/tarolangner/ukb_mimir/blob/main/documentation/validation/mimir_validation.pdf).

 3) *How to get image data?*